pyjlos/pocs/README.md

-## repo to hold all pocs for different technologies

-- apicurio
-- liquibase
+## just random pocs of tools and stuff